tkhyn/django-actrack/doc/advanced.rst

 Note that the combination occurs when the action is logged.
 If an action is combined / discarded, it is not placed into the queue.
-The queue is saved to the database when a request finishes, after Grouping_ takes palce.
+The queue is saved to the database when a request finishes, after Grouping_ takes place.

+.. _grouping:

 Grouping
 --------